Arvtesh/UnityFx.Mvc/README.md

 ### Controllers

 Controller is any class that implements `IViewController` interface.
 There are several default controller implementations, like `ViewController` and `ViewController<TView>`.
 In most cases users should inherit new controllers from one of these.
-A controller constructor usually accepts at least an argument of type `IPresentContext`, which provides access to the its context (including the view).
+A controller constructor usually accepts at least an argument of type `IPresentContext`, which provides access to its context (including the view).

 ```csharp
 public class SplashController : ViewController